phoenixframework/phoenix/guides/contexts.md

 >
 > If you're stuck when defining or naming a context, you can simply create a new context using the plural form of the resource you're creating.
 For example, a `Products` context for managing products.
 You will find that, even in such cases, you will organically discover other resources that belong to the `Products` context, such as categories or image galleries.
 >
 > As your applications grows and the different parts of your system become clear, you can simply rename the context or move resources around.
-The beauty of Elixir modules is that they are stateless, so moving them around should be simply a matter of renaming the module names (and renaming the files for conssitency).
+The beauty of Elixir modules is that they are stateless, so moving them around should be simply a matter of renaming the module names (and renaming the files for consistency).

 ## Starting with generators